NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 Please note that there are also [keyboard shortcuts](https://support.apple.com/guide/terminal/keyboard-shortcuts-trmlshtcts/2.14/mac/14.0) for Terminal that you might find useful.

-## Remote Repository
+## Remote Repository Account
-Can you use Git without a remote repository account?
+Can you use Git without a remote repository account such as GitHub?
 Yes, but then your repository will only be available locally and not available to others.
 You want to push your repository to a remote repository in order to collaborate with others.
 During this course we will be using GitHub; remember their are other services out there.
 Remember, *Git* is local, *GitHub* is for remote repositories.

 Do you have a GitHub account?
 If you do, great, if not, please create one here [GitHub Sign Up](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 Make sure to use your **personal** email when creating the GitHub account.
 You will eventually use this account to store your work and possiblky use on your resume.
 A couple of things about your GitHub account:
+   - When creating a username for GitHub make sure to keep it professional.
+This will be somewhat of a presentation card when searching for employment.
    - Make sure to use two factor authentication when creating your account.
    - Write down your GitHub username, password, and email for future use.
 You will need this for password recovery.
    - Email your GitHub username to your technical instructor.